 The freedom to file self assessment through HMRC's online portal or by paper return is removed for in-scope landlords.
 You either use an HMRC-recognised MTD-compatible product or combine a spreadsheet with HMRC-recognised bridging software that submits the quarterly updates on your behalf.
 The supplier list is maintained at the "find software that's compatible" gov.uk page and is updated regularly as new products are recognised.

-For a single-property landlord, the cheap end of the list (FreeAgent free for NatWest, RBS, Mettle, and Ulster Bank business customers; Hammock, Landlord Studio, and similar landlord-specific tools at £5 to £15 per month; or Excel plus a bridging product) covers the workload.
-For multi-property portfolios, a heavier accounting-software product (Xero, QuickBooks, Sage) may already be in place and supports the MTD cycle natively.
-The choice is between landlord-specific tools that handle rent and property categorisation out of the box, and general-purpose accounting software that needs configuration but covers wider use cases.
+If you have a single property, the cheap end of the list covers the workload: FreeAgent (free for NatWest, RBS, Mettle, and Ulster Bank business customers), Hammock, Landlord Studio and similar landlord-specific tools at £5 to £15 per month, or Excel plus a bridging product.
+With a multi-property portfolio you may already run a heavier accounting product (Xero, QuickBooks, Sage) that supports the MTD cycle natively.
+Your real choice is between landlord-specific tools that handle rent and property categorisation out of the box, and general-purpose accounting software that needs configuring but covers wider use cases.

-For a comparison of the products available and the practical pick by portfolio size, the best MTD software for landlords page and the free-vs-paid options compared page work through the trade-offs.
+For the products available and the practical pick by portfolio size, the best MTD software for landlords page and the free-vs-paid options compared page weigh the trade-offs.

 Change 5: the phased threshold widens scope over three years

 Qualifying income is gross self-employment turnover plus gross UK and overseas property rents, before any expense.
-The figure is what feeds the SA105 box 20, SA106 box 14, SA103F box 15/16, or SA103S box 9/10 on the reference-year self assessment return.
+It is the figure that feeds SA105 box 20, SA106 box 14, SA103F box 15/16, or SA103S box 9/10 on your reference-year return.
 Employment income (PAYE), pensions, dividends, savings interest, and partnership profit shares do not enter the test.

-For the threshold mechanic itself (gross vs net, the boundary personas, the SA-form-box anchors that feed the test, and the Section 24 trap that pulls leveraged landlords in even when their tax bill looks modest), the qualifying income gross-vs-net page is the mechanic-deep treatment, and the MTD threshold and exemptions pillar is the broader pillar covering the categorical exemptions (limited companies, partnerships, trusts) sitting outside MTD entirely.
+For the threshold mechanic (gross vs net, the boundary cases, the SA-form-box anchors that feed the test, and the Section 24 trap that pulls you in even when your tax bill looks modest), see the qualifying income gross-vs-net page.
+The MTD threshold and exemptions guide covers the categorical exemptions (limited companies, partnerships, trusts) that sit outside MTD entirely.

 Change 6: the penalty regime resets